LabRicecat/carescript-api/README.md

 function(<args...>)
 ...
 ```
-there are also pre processor options starting with `@`:
+There are also pre processor options starting with `@`:
 ```
 @main[]
     echoln("This is the main function")